anomaly1095/anomaly1095/README.md

    My love for low-level programming and embedded systems ignited when I explored the fascinating world of Arduino.
 The ability to work with hardware and understand the intricacies of low-level programming was both challenging and incredibly rewarding.

    ## The Web Beckons
    Returning to Python, I expanded my skill set to include web development.
-I dived into HTML and CSS, and as my curiosity grew, I explored networking, server management, and deployment strategies.
+I dived into HTML and CSS, and as my curiosity grew, I have started exploring networking and its protocols, server management, and deployment strategies.

    ## Commitment to Django
    Currently, I'm committed to mastering the Django framework for full-stack development.
 Its robust features and elegant design align perfectly with my passion for building scalable and efficient web applications.